snyk/cli/help/cli-commands/test.md

 ### `--reachable`

+WARNING: Will be deprecated on the 1st of September 2022

 Analyze your source code to find which vulnerable functions and packages are called.
 Cannot be used with `--all-projects`

 ### `--reachable-timeout=<TIMEOUT>`

+WARNING: Will be deprecated on the 1st of September 2022

 Specify the amount of time (in seconds) to wait for Snyk to gather reachability data.
 If it takes longer than `<TIMEOUT>`, reachable vulnerabilities are not reported.
 This does not affect regular test or monitor output.